 The first school for black children north of the Mason-Dixon line was opened at the Bethel church, in Kansas City, Kansas, in 1909.
-Ellen White, who had just

-Ellen White, who had just returned from her stay in Australia (which became a Commonwealth in 1901), put intowriting her thoughts on the role of education and schools within the church.
+Ellen White, who had just returned from her stay in Australia (which became a Commonwealth in 1901), put into writing her thoughts on the role of education and schools within the church.
 These were made available to the public through her publications, Education, Counsels to Parents and Teachers, Fundamentals of Christian Education, which were published in 1903, 1913, and 1923, respectively.